 Six former members of the Mohawks baseball organization are in the Major League version of Spring Training this spring.
 The Mohawks have another 15+ players who will also be reporting to minor league camp as well this month.
-Hunter Pence of the Houston Astros (2002 Mohawk), Brendan Harris of the Baltimore Orioles (1998 Mohawk), Cord Phelps of the Cleveland Indians (2006 Mohawk), Mel Rojas Jr of the Pittsburgh Pirates (2009-2010 Mohawk), Mike Spina of the Oakland A's (2008 Mohawk) and Val Pascucci of the New York Mets (1998 Mohawk) are all in big league camp.
+Hunter Pence of the Houston Astros (2002 Mohawk), Brendan Harris of the Baltimore Orioles (1998 Mohawk), Cord Phelps of the Cleveland Indians (2006 Mohawk), Mel Rojas Jr of the Pittsburgh Pirates (2009-2010 Mohawk), Mike Spina of the (2008 Mohawk) and Val Pascucci of the New York Mets (1998 Mohawk) are all in big league camp.
 The Mohawks are members of the newly formed Perfect Game Collegiate Baseball League.

 Pence, has been a mainstay for the Astros in right field since breaking into the big leagues in 2007 where he finished third in Rookie of the Year voting..
 He was an National League All-Star in 2009.
 For the Mohawks in 2002 he hit .316 and led the team to a 33-14 record.